MicrosoftDocs/appcenter-docs/docs/sdk/crashes/unity.md

 App Center Crashes provides callbacks for developers to take additional actions before and when they send crash logs to App Center.

 > [!NOTE]
-> You must set the callback *before* App Center starts, For example in `Awake` method, since App Center starts processing crashes immediately after the start.
+> Set the callback *before* App Center starts, For example in `Awake` method, since App Center starts processing crashes immediately after the start.

 ### Should the crash be processed?